cms-ttH/ttH-13TeVMultiLeptons/README.md

 For now, CMSSW_8_0_X (and later) seems to be broken so edit the following:

     	sed -i 's|Math/include|Math/interface|' CommonTools/Utils/interface/normalizedPhi.h

+Then add the new Spring16 EleMVAID weights by doing:

+	cd $CMSSW_BASE/external
+	# below, you may have a different architecture, this is just one example from lxplus
+	cd slc6_amd64_gcc530/
+	git clone https://github.com/ikrav/RecoEgamma-ElectronIdentification.git data/RecoEgamma/ElectronIdentification/data
+	cd data/RecoEgamma/ElectronIdentification/data
+	git checkout egm_id_80X_v1
+	# Go back to the src/
+	cd $CMSSW_BASE/src

 And compile (try again if it fails the first time):